ayushnanda21/Chat-Flow/README.md

 Project Title
-It's a real time chat application with different rooms for different users of department or some topic to interact with each other.
+It's a Multi Rooms real time chat application with different rooms for different users of department or some topic to interact with each other.

 Prerequisites
 Text editor : Atom/ Visual Studio / Sublime text editor /any else you like.